 It was said that the King had the greatest spark among all men.
 As we led him down the long corridor, I was almost certain that the rumors were true.
-I could feel the my skin tingle static under the heaviness of the metal armor.
+I could feel the my skin tingle with static under the heaviness of the metal armor.
 I glanced over my left shoulder to my mentor.
-He did notice glance back, but the way his movements were so rigid, I knew he felt the spark coming from the shackled King.
+If he noticed, he did not glance back, but the way his movements were so rigid, I knew he felt the spark coming from the shackled King.

 “This way,” he shoved the King down an empty hall.
 He was playing the part of a guard much better than I was.

 I felt the are prick at my nostrils as air charged around us.
 It intensified when the King realized that the hall would not lead back to his cell.
 He did not say a word but I knew he was gearing me for a fight.
 He probably thought we were leading him to the execution chamber.